Mac OS X v10.5 or 10.6: Renaming or saving after using "Apply to enclosed items" on a home folder

 - Quit the Installer.

-- Start up from the Mac OS X hard disk volume (not DVD).
+- Start up from your normal OS X startup disk (not the installation DVD).

-Note: Any custom access rights set for items in the Home folder will be removed.
+Note: Using these steps removes any custom access rights set for items in the home folder of the user you selected.